 These two different sides to his personality make him a wonderful family pet who appeals to every doggy lover out there, and it is just one of the reasons why he is proving to be a big hit with families across the world.
-So, read on to find out a bit more about this gorgeous teddy bear doppelganger.
+Read on to find out a bit more about this gorgeous teddy bear doppelganger.

 The term ‘designer dog’ is simply a label given to dogs who have been purposely bred from two purebred dogs.
 Often, they are bred to combine their looks, and to increase genetic diversity.
-This often makes them healthier and hardier dogs.
+This often makes them healthier and sturdier dogs.

 In this case, the Cavapoo is a gorgeous dog who benefits from the combination of genetics from a Poodle, and the Cavalier King Charles Spaniel as parents.
 So far, there have not been any reported problems with the new designer breed.
-In order to understand a bit more about this mix and what to expect from ownership, it’s important to gain a brief understanding about their parents.
+In order to understand a bit more about this mix and what to expect from ownership, it’s important to gain a brief understanding of their parents.